 Please read some of the frequently asked questions below.
 If you still do not have the answer you need, do not hesitate to contact us.
 Just call 775.322.3900 or email us at Info@RenoTahoeOpen.com.

 What duties are available for Volunteering?

 Forecaddie Club members may work in a variety of capacities and there is truly something for everybody!
-Visit our Volunteer website for an outline the various positions available.
-Be sure to register sooner rather than later - positions are assigned on a first come, first served basis!
+Click here to visit this official Reno-Tahoe Open Volunteer website to learn more about opportunities.

 Is being a Forecaddie/Volunteer free of charge?

-I am a member of the military or between the ages of 16-18 and so I volunteer for free.
+I am a member of the military or am in high school and so I volunteer for free.
 How do I do this during Volunteer registration?

 During the sign-up process you will see an option to select "military member" - select this option and you will be able to sign up without entering credit card information.
-Please note that you will then need to send in either your military identification or student i.d. card in order to volunteer for free of charge.
+You will do this even if you are a high school student.
+Please note that you will then need to send in either your military identification or student i.d. card in order to volunteer for free.

 When I register online it asks me to add three committee choices, but I only want to volunteer for my first choice.
 Do I have to fill in all three?

 Yes, we ask that you fill in all 3 choices because committees are filled on a first come, first served basis.
 That being stated, we strive to give all of our valuable forecaddies the best volunteer experience possible.
 Keep in mind the great package that all Forecaddies receive and all of the wonderful nonprofit organizations that benefit from your service, to the tune of $2.85 million to-date!
 It may be worth your while to become a member of the Forecaddie Club and experience something new and continue to help the Reno-Tahoe Open Foundation give back to the community.
 Sorry, no reimbursements will be offered in 2014.